payne/slick-course/lessons/lessons.md

     id     : Long = 0L)
 ```

-The only difference compared to a standard in-memory case class is we have specified an ```id``` field.
-It will be
-our primary key within the database.
-We have given it a default value so we do not need to provide one when
+The only difference compared to a standard in-memory case class is that we have specified an ```id``` field.
+This will be our primary key within the database.
+We have given it a default value so we do not need to provide one when creating Albums.
-creating Albums.

 ## 400 # Tables - Mapping